emmetio/emmet-docs/src/documents/actions/wrap-with-abbreviation/index.html.md

 title: Wrap with Abbreviation
 menuOrder: 3
 ---
-A very powerful tool of Emmet toolkit.
+A very powerful tool of the Emmet toolkit.
 It takes an [abbreviation](/abbreviations/), expands it and places currently selected content in the last element of generated snippet.
 If there’s no selection, action will silently call [“Match Tag Pair”](/actions/match-pair/) to wrap context element.

 <textarea class="movie-def">
 &lt;div id="page"&gt;